anmanasyan/A-B-Testing/README.md

 # A/B Testing with Epsilon Greedy and Thompson Sampling

 ## Project Overview
-This assignment explores the implementation and comparison of two popular multi-armed bandit algorithms: Epsilon Greedy and Thompson Sampling.
+This project explores the implementation and comparison of two popular multi-armed bandit algorithms: Epsilon Greedy and Thompson Sampling.
 Multi-armed bandit problems involve a trade-off between exploration (trying different arms) and exploitation (choosing the best-known arm).
 These algorithms are commonly used in scenarios like online advertising, recommendation systems, and more.

 1. **Create a Bandit Class**: Implement a class to represent the bandit arms, which are used in both Epsilon Greedy and Thompson Sampling algorithms.